Reporting and Addressing Concerns of Misconduct

 - Director of the Office of Institutional Compliance

-- Administer the confidential and anonymous reporting service.
-Work collaboratively with responsible offices to address reported concerns and communicate results of these efforts according to established procedures.
+- Administer the UReport, a confidential reporting service.
+Work collaboratively with responsible offices to address reported allegations of misconduct and communicate results of these efforts according to established procedures.
 Coordinate with the General Counsel and the Director of Internal Audit in communicating potential serious violations to the President and the Board of Regents.

 - General Counsel